totanbir/laravel-crud/readme.md

 Then edit `.env` file with appropriate credential for your database server.
 Just edit these two parameter(`DB_USERNAME`, `DB_PASSWORD`).

-Then create a database named `todos` and then do a database migration using this command-
+Then create a database named `laravelcrud` and then do a database migration using this command-
 ```
 php artisan migrate
 ```